 No need to worry about VPN encryption for your VPS.
 As long as the VPN is already connected, everything you do online will be protected.

 Note that your speed may be slower than usual, especially if the VPS server and VPN server are far away from you.

 We shared our thoughts.
 What do you think?
 What are your thoughts on VPSs and VPNs?
 Which is better for protecting your online privacy?
 Or do you offer good torrenting experiences?

 We’d love to hear from you in the comments.
-If you have any other suggestions on how a VPN might be better than a VPS or vice versa, please let us know.
+Please let us know if you have any other suggestions on how a VPN might be better than a VPS or vice versa.